Cxbx-Reloaded/game-compatibility/README.md

 Unique game-compatibility issues are kept open forever, regardless of state.

-## Issue title format
+## Issue titles

 Issue titles MUST mention the XBE title, optionally followed by an alternative title in square brackets, followed by a mandatory Title ID in square brackets, nothing else.

 Example : [FROM RUSSIA WITH LOVE (TM) \[007: From Russia with Love\] \[45410079\]](https://github.com/Cxbx-Reloaded/game-compatibility/issues/10).

+Verify titles against [the Xbox-Games database](http://www.xbox-games.org/) and [this Xbox1 name lookup](https://github.com/Intline9/i360gm/blob/master/Xbox1NameLookup.csv) list.

-## Attribute labels
+## Compatibility attribute labels

-Use [the pre-defined GitHub issue labels](https://github.com/Cxbx-Reloaded/game-compatibility/labels) to indicate compatibility-attributes.
+Use [the pre-defined GitHub issue labels](https://github.com/Cxbx-Reloaded/game-compatibility/labels) to indicate compatibility attributes.

 Request new labels via a separate issue (these issues *will* be closed afterwards).